 - Archive retention:

-PROSODY_ARCHIVE_EXPIRES_AFTER defaults to 1y.
-Monitor SQLite database size over time, especially with many active users.
+PROSODY_ARCHIVE_EXPIRES_AFTERdefaults to1y.
+Monitor SQLite database size over time, especially with many active users. - Connections per IP:

-dont_archive_namespaces excludes typing indicators (chatstates) and Jingle call signaling from archives, reducing storage usage.
+dont_archive_namespacesexcludes typing indicators (chatstates) and Jingle call signaling from archives, reducing storage usage.

 Positive findings

-- Comprehensive module selection covering core protocol, modern messaging (MAM, carbons, smacks), mobile optimization (CSI, cloud_notify), and spam prevention (anti_spam, blocklist, report_forward)
+The configuration exceeds typical Prosody deployments in several areas:- Comprehensive module selection covering core protocol, modern messaging (MAM, carbons, smacks), mobile optimization (CSI, cloud_notify), and spam prevention (anti_spam, blocklist, report_forward)

 - Push notification privacy:

-- Anti-spam with xmppbl.org RTBL subscription
+push_notification_with_bodyandpush_notification_with_senderare bothfalseby default - Anti-spam with xmppbl.org RTBL subscription

 - Thorough HTTP security headers including HSTS, CSP, and X-Frame-Options